kennethreitz-archive/howtopython.org/source/editor.rst

 Rulers
 //////

-According to `PEP8 <http://pep8.org/#maximum-line-length>`_, all lines of Python should typically be set to a maximum length of 79 charecters (72 if documentation).
+According to `PEP8 <http://pep8.org/#maximum-line-length>`_, all lines of Python should typically be set to a maximum length of 79 characters (72 if documentation).

 Let's configure Sublime Text to display these rulers.
 Go into *Preferences ➞ Settings*, and add the following JSON::